Elaine Aber Papers, 1964-1984 (C4119)

 Alpha Delta Kappa, Missouri Chapter Records, 1953-1974 (C3669)

-Minutes and scrapbooks containing photographs, programs, newspaper articles and memorabilia of the Missouri chapter of Alpha Delta Kappa, international honorary sorority for women educators.
+The records contain minutes and scrapbooks containing photographs, programs, newspaper articles and memorabilia of the Missouri chapter of Alpha Delta Kappa, international honorary sorority for women educators.
 State convention minutes for 1953-1966 and minutes of the executive board meetings for 1953-1967 are included.

 The Club provides tangible and monetary support to the Alpha Delta Pi sorority chapter.
 Includes Scrapbooks concerning activities of the organization containing newspaper clippings, correspondence, and photographs.